MozillaTN/mozillatn.github.io/blog/_posts/2017/general/2017-06-29-Firefox-Nightly-Campaign-Salem.markdown

    * No of people switchback to Firefox Nightly from other browsers: 8
    * No of bug filled in Webcompat: 2
    * No of blogs generated: 4
-   * No of active contributor after the event: 5